 Our commitment to your safety and well-being

 We have enhanced our already well-established cleaning regimes for all our vehicles and you can see further details below.
-We regularly remind to our staff about good hygiene practice and the importance of handwashing and we know that our customers will also be following this advice.
-This continues to be the most effective advice given by the government and public health boards.
+We regularly remind our staff about good hygiene practice and the importance of handwashing.
+For our passengers' convenience, we provided hand-sanitisers on all vehicles.

 A 3-layer face covering is mandatory in Wales on all public transport, except where exemptions apply.
 Be kind and respect those who can't.
 Exemptions notes can be requested from the Transport for Wales website.

 Q. Can I continue to travel on your services?

 The advice from the government and public health authorities is that people can continue to use public transport if necessary but following all rules and guidelines.
 For government information on social distancing, please follow these guidelines.